Practicing inclusivity

 ShuffleSchedule virtual 1:1s to get to know team members from different offices.

-Make it a practice to share a meal or coffee with someone outside of your team or function once a month.
+Make it a practice to share a meal or coffee (virtual or in-person) with someone outside of your team or function once a month.

 Establish “golden time”: protected time on calendars for individuals’ personal commitments.
 Work as a team to ensure everyone’s golden time is communicated and respected.